AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 2. Anchor your narrative in a DO-specific experience.
 Whether it was through shadowing, mentorship, or patient interaction, your personal statement should feature a moment that’s uniquely osteopathic.
 Highlight how you saw hands-on care, OMM, or the emphasis on prevention and long-term patient relationships in action.
 That story will do far more to convince the committee than generic lines about passion or empathy.

 3. Weave in the tenets of osteopathic medicine through your own story.
-Don’t list or define the four tenets, embody them.
 If you learned about structural-function interdependence through your work with physical therapy patients, or if you witnessed self-healing capacity during a family member’s recovery, connect that organically.
 These principles should show up in your experiences, not your buzzwords.

 4. Balance personal vulnerability with professional clarity.
 Your statement should reflect emotional intelligence, but not overshare.
 Use one or two personal stories to highlight resilience, curiosity, or values, and then connect those to your work in clinical, volunteer, or research settings.
 The best statements feel both authentic and grounded in evidence that you’re ready for med school.